Xingmin Wang

 Biography

-I am currently working as a postdoctoral research fellow at the University of Michigan, supersived by Dr. Henry Liu.
-I received my Ph.D. degree in Civil Engineering and Scientific Computing at University of Michigan in 2023, also supervised by Dr. Henry Liu.
-My research interests include traffic flow theory, traffic network modeling, traffic control, and urban computing, particularly with connected and automated transportation.
-My research works are founded on a variety of methodologies including Bayesian statistics, network science, machine learning, and optimization.
-I have extensive experience in the processing, mining, and visualization of geospatial data such as traffic road networks and vehicle trajectories.
+I am currently working as a postdoctoral research fellow at the University of Michigan, supersived by Dr. Henry Liu (Download my CV here).
+I received my Ph.D. degree in Civil Engineering and Scientific Computing at University of Michigan in 2023 and my Bachelor’s degree in School of Vehicle and Mobility at Tsinghua University.
+My research interests include traffic flow model, traffic control & operations, particularly with big data and connected & automated transportation.
+My research works are founded on a variety of methodologies including applied statistics, network science, machine learning, and optimization.
+My work on optimizing traffic signals with connected vehicle data has been covered by media including UofM news, AP news, and Wall Street Journal.
+I am honored to have received the 2024 INFORMS TSL Best Dissertation Award and to be a finalist for the IEEE ITSS Best Dissertation Award.

 Interests